BGCG/project-5/README.md

 #### ML performance

 * When the user clicks on the ‘ML performance’ option on the navigation menu, a page outlining the performance on the machine learning product will be displayed.
-* Firstly a plot of the frequency of samples in healthy and powdery mildew groups, as well as the proportion assigned to training, test and validation groups.
+* Firstly a plot of the frequency of samples in healthy and powdery mildew groups, as well as the proportion assigned to training, test and validation groups.<br>
 ![screenshot-label-freq-accuracy-plots](https://res.cloudinary.com/delase5lw/image/upload/v1692530012/ml-performance-label-freq-acc_glnv7e.jpg)
 * Below that is loss and then the accuracy values plotting at each epoch/iteration during the models training.
 Then a confusion matrix which shows all the true positives, true negatives, false positives and false negatives - giving a detailed overview of the model performance on the test set.